ThomasHeinThura/Personal-Linux-config/README.md

-The Projects is mainly focus to back and reused of linux config when linux has installed
+The Projects is mainly focus to reuse linux config when linux has installed.

-Distrobution - Arcolinux already yay.aur has already installed , also arcolinux mirror include.
+# Distrobution - Arcolinux already yay.aur has already installed , also arcolinux mirror include.

-Apps I use
+## Apps I use

 Windows manager			-> awesome (config file inclued), rofi (for prompt run use> <dmenu theme is favourite)